meows/racket/docs/challenge-7.md

 1. If `gcd(n1, 0) = n1`
 2. Otherwise, return `gcd(n2, n1 % n2)`

-> Assume that % is the `remainder` operator, which gives you the remainder
+> Assume that % is the `remainder` operator, which gives you the remainder after
-> after the division of two numbers.
-For positive numbers, this is also
+> the division of two numbers.
-> sometimes called `modulo`.

 ## Problem